-Freddie Mac’s guidelines for student loans are similar to Fannie Mae’s, save for one key difference: If your loans are in forbearance or deferred, or your payment is otherwise documented as $0, your lender can factor in just 0.5 percent of your student loan balance to calculate your DTI.
+The Freddie Mac guidelines for student loans are similar to Fannie Mae’s, save for one key difference: If your loans are in forbearance or deferred, or your payment is otherwise documented as $0, your lender can factor in just 0.5 percent of your student loan balance to calculate your DTI.

 FHA mortgage guidelines for student loans

-FHA loans also have guidelines regarding student loans and DTI.
-As is the case with a conventional loan, your student loans will be considered in your debt obligations, and your lender will derive the monthly payment amount from your credit report or student loan statement.
+As is the case with a conventional loan, under the FHA mortgage guidelines for student loans, your student loans will be considered in your debt obligations.
+Your lender will derive the monthly payment amount from your credit report or student loan statement.

-“FHA lenders prefer a 43 percent or lower DTI ratio, but they can be more flexible if you have extra cash reserves and higher credit scores,” notes Tayne.
+“FHA lenders prefer a 43 percent or lower DTI ratio, but they can be more flexible if you have extra cash reserves and higher credit scores,” says Tayne.

-However, if your loans are in forbearance or deferred, or you’re on an income-driven repayment plan, your mortgage lender is required to factor in either: 1 percent of the remaining balance of your student loans or the monthly payment listed on your credit report, whichever is more; or, the actual payment as indicated on your student loan statement.
-According to Tayne, student loans with monthly payments of less than 1 percent of the balance are rounded up.
+However, if your loans are in forbearance or deferred, or you’re on an income-driven repayment plan, your mortgage lender is required to factor in either: 0.5 percent of the remaining balance of your student loans if your current monthly payment is $0; the monthly payment listed on your credit report; or the actual payment as indicated on your student loan statement.

 VA mortgage guidelines for student loans

-If you’re an active member of the military, veteran, surviving spouse or other qualifying borrower, you might be thinking about getting a VA loan.
-With a VA loan, the guidelines for student loans are somewhat different than those for other kinds of mortgages.
+If you’re an active member of the military, veteran or surviving spouse, you might be thinking about getting a VA loan.
+With a VA loan, the guidelines for student loans are somewhat different than those for other types of mortgages.

 First, VA loan lenders typically look for a DTI ratio of no more than 41 percent.
 However, VA loans don’t call for including student loan payments in your DTI ratio if those payments are to be deferred at least 12 months after the date your VA loan closes.

-On the other hand, if you’re currently making student loan payments or expect to be within 12 months of your closing date, your mortgage lender is required to do some math to come up with an estimated payment.
+On the other hand, if you’re currently making student loan payments or expect to be within 12 months of your closing date, your mortgage lender is required to calculate an estimated payment.
 This formula is 5 percent of your remaining student loan balance divided by 12 months.

-If your student loan payment is actually higher than that, then that’s what needs to be used, according to Donny Schulze, a mortgage banker with Embrace Home Loans in Hauppauge, New York.
+If your student loan payment is actually higher than that, then that’s what needs to be used, according to Schulze.
 If your student loan payment is lower, “the VA loan lender can use the actual payment — so long as they document the loan terms from your student loan lender,” says Schulze.

 USDA mortgage guidelines for student loans

-Generally, lenders look for a DTI ratio of 41 percent with a USDA loan, but it can exceed that in some circumstances.
-If you’re making fixed monthly payments on your student loans, your mortgage lender will consider what’s on your credit report or student loan statement for your DTI.
+Generally, lenders look for a DTI ratio of 41 percent with a USDA home loan, but it can exceed that in some circumstances.
+If you’re making fixed monthly payments on your student loans, your mortgage lender will consider what’s on your credit report or student loan statement for your DTI ratio.